5 Habits of Successful Dental MarketersPosted on

 Following up on what is being said about your dental practice on social networks is important.
 You will miss a lot of opportunities (and revenue) by not paying attention to what people are saying online about your services, staff, and brand.

 What if a patient had a not-so-pleasant experience with your brand and is now ranting about it on Facebook?
 If you’re following up, the opportunity to jump in and address the concerns will become available.
 If you’re not paying attention, then hundreds of other people who were on the fence about choosing your dental practice will now choose your competitors instead.

 A lot of patients go to social media to ask oral health-related questions, hoping for an expert to give them an answer.
 If you’re listening, you can respond and ask them to consider your dental practice.
 Nurturing just one follower on social networks or responding to just one comment may not seem important or worth your time, but all successful marketers know the significance.
 Though small, people will notice your presence, and it’s certainly better than being absent.

 As dental marketers, we understand the plate is full.
 Brainstorming ideas for upcoming campaigns, keeping up with the latest trends, tracking data, and creating content take a lot of time.
 Being successful is not easy, but by following some of the habits mentioned above, you’ll be a rock star in no time.

 Interested in knowing more?
-Contact us and we would be happy to help you take your dental marketing skills up a couple of notches.
+Contact us and we would be happy to help you take your dental practice marketing skills up a couple of notches.